manishchetpalli/AnalyticsWithManish/docs/kafka/iq.md

 # KAFKA_IQ

-!!!- info "1.
-What is Apache Kafka?"
-    Apache Kafka is a publish-subscribe open source message broker application.
-This messaging application was coded in "Scala".
-Basically, this project was started by the Apache software.
-Kafka's design pattern is mainly based on the transactional logs design.

-!!!- info "2.
-Enlist the several components in Kafka"
-    The most important elements of Kafka are:
-    - **Topic** – Kafka Topic is the bunch or a collection of messages.
-    - **Producer** – In Kafka, Producers issue communications as well as publishes messages to a Kafka topic.
-    - **Consumer** – Kafka Consumers subscribes to a topic(s) and also reads and processes messages from the topic(s).
-    - **Brokers** –While it comes to manage storage of messages in the topic(s) we use Kafka Brokers.

-!!!- info "3.
-Explain the role of the offset"
-    There is a sequential ID number given to the messages in the partitions what we call, an offset.
-So, to identify each message in the partition uniquely, we use these offsets.

-!!!- info "4.
-What is a Consumer Group?"
-    The concept of Consumer Groups is exclusive to Apache Kafka.
-Basically, every kafka cosumer group consists of one or more consumers that jointly consume a set of subscribed topics

-!!!- info "5.
-What is the role of the ZooKeeper in Kafka?"
-    Apache Kafka is a distributed system is built to use Zookeeper.
-Although, Zookeeper's main role here is to build coordination between different nodes in a cluster.
-However, we also use Zookeeper to recover from previously committed offset if any node fails because it works as periodically commit offset.

-!!!- info "6.
-Why is Kafka technology significant to use?"
-    There are some advantages of Kafka, which makes it significant to use:
-    - **High-throughput** : We do not need any large hardware in Kafka, because it is capable of handling high-velocity and high-volume data.
-Moreover, it can also support message throughput of thousands of messages per second.
-    - **Low Latency** : Kafka can easily handle these messages with the very low latency of the range of milliseconds, demanded by most of the new use cases.
-    - **Fault-Tolerant** : Kafka is resistant to node/machine failure within a cluster.
-    - **Durability** : As Kafka supports messages replication, so, messages are never lost.
-It is one of the reasons behind durability.
-    - **Scalability** : Kafka can be scaled-out, without incurring any downtime on the fly by adding additional nodes.

 !!!- info "7.
 What are consumers or users?"
     Kafka Consumer subscribes to a topic(s), and also reads and processes messages from the topic(s).
 Moreover, with a consumer group name, Consumers label themselves.
 In other words, within each subscribing consumer group, each record published to a topic is delivered to one consumer instance.
 Make sure it is possible that Consumer instances can be in separate processes or on separate machines.